marcusoftnet/marcusoftnet.github.io/_posts/2016-05-20-spider-impact-story-mapping.md

 ![An example area diagram showing the depth of kanban, from my friend Christophe Achouiantz blog](http://3.bp.blogspot.com/-KIC5mbfoR84/UUsYk-BAIUI/AAAAAAAAEJc/PIPzaCrYV9U/s1600/Kanban+-+Depth+of+Kanban+Implementation+-+Instructions.png)

-I like these diagrams because they show a lot of information:
+I like these diagrams because they convey a lot of information:

 * The axis - our capabilities that we need to work with to reach our goal
 * The area should be [balanced](http://www.marcusoft.net/2015/11/using-the-scientific-method-on-our-board.html#whats-important-to-track-really) and maximised most likely.
 This is easy to see and convey.